AkshatRai07/Parallax/README.md

 3.  **Batch Dispatch:** A keeper account calls `dispatch()` in a cron job.
 This function organizes all pending intents into `metadata` (one per token pair) and a list of `intents` for each pair.
 4.  **Parallel Solving:** The `BatchSolver.sol` contract receives this data.
 It uses Arcology's **`MultiProcessor`** to spawn a new, parallel execution thread for *each token pair*.
 5.  **Coincidence of Wants (CoW):** Inside each parallel thread, the solver handles all intents for that specific pair (e.g., all ETH-USDC and USDC-ETH swaps), finds the "coincidence of wants," and calculates the settlement.
+6. **UniSwap V2:** After the net amount is calculated, it sends only one transaction to the router instead of 100s of intents.
-6.  **Atomic Settlement:** The amounts are settled, and users receive their tokens.
+7.  **Atomic Settlement:** The amounts are settled, and users receive their tokens.
 This batching model solves contention for popular pairs and obfuscates transaction order, minimizing MEV.
-7.  **Keeper Reward:** The keeper receives a **0.05% fee** from the output value of all swaps.
+8.  **Keeper Reward:** The keeper receives a **0.05% fee** from the output value of all swaps.
-8.  **Parallel Aggregation:** Global statistics, which are total token volume and the total number of swaps, are safely aggregated across all parallel threads using Arcology's **`U256Cumulative`** data type.
+9.  **Parallel Aggregation:** Global statistics, which are total token volume and the total number of swaps, are safely aggregated across all parallel threads using Arcology's **`U256Cumulative`** data type.

 ---